clmnshn28/Blog-Web-App/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please create an issue or submit a pull request.

+## 🪪 License
+This project is open-source and available under the MIT License.

 💡 Let's build something awesome together! 🚀